-- The Area Treasurer is responsible for keeping track of the Area's financial matters. - The Area Treasurer is responsible for the paying of accounts and maintenance of accurate records of the Area's financial condition. - The Area Treasurer is responsible for the bookkeeping for the Area. - The Area Treasurer prepares the annual budget for approval at the Assembly. - Please note the bank account does not need to change with each rotation of the Area Treasurer. - The Area Treasurer may assume other duties at the direction of the Area Committee.
+• The Area Treasurer is responsible for keeping track of the Area's financial matters.

+- The Area Treasurer is responsible for the paying of accounts and maintenance of accurate records of the Area's financial condition. - The Area Treasurer is responsible for the bookkeeping for the Area. - The Area Treasurer prepares the annual budget for approval at the Assembly. - Please note the bank account does not need to change with each rotation of the Area Treasurer. - The Area Treasurer may assume other duties at the direction of the Area Committee. - The Area Treasurer prepares a quarterly financial report and sends it out to Area Officers and D.C.M.s with a December bank statement to accompany the 4th quarter report.

-- The Area Treasurer prepares a quarterly financial report and sends it out to Area Executives and D.C.M.s. - When an Area situation arises that requires immediate attention and cannot wait until the next Assembly to obtain group approval, the Area Executive reserves the right to make an executive decision.
+When an Area situation arises that requires immediate attention and cannot wait until the next Assembly to obtain group approval, the Area Officers reserve the right to make a decision.
 These should be exceptional circumstances.